-We are a Buckinghamshire based registered charity which supports children, young people and families throughout Buckinghamshire.
+We are a Buckinghamshire based registered charity who provide disadvantaged children and young people with gifts throughout the year.

 The charity was formed in 2021 after several years of running a successful county-wide Christmas Gift campaign for disadvantaged children.

 In 2020 we identified a need within the county to extend support to vulnerable children and families beyond scope of the Christmas campaign and so Inspire Bucks was born!

 We now design, run and facilitate a range of projects throughout Buckinghamshire, as well as providing support to our Youth Leaders with an assortment of community projects.

 In December 2015, Paul Irwin attended a Salvation Army service in Aylesbury on behalf of the former Buckinghamshire County Council (now Buckinghamshire Council), to receive toys the Aylesbury congregation had collected for Buckinghamshire children in crisis.